-Торіс (1) Key Assumption Detail (2) Potential Impact on the Rating Data Accuracy and Reliability While public information is considered as part of the rating process, AMB relies primarily on audited financial statements, third party actuarial reports, documents and assertions provided by management.
-The assumption is that the financial information provided is reliable and credible, although AMB does not undertake to verify the accuracy of this information.
-A material misstatement of financial performance or capital position, whether through negligence or fraud, could negatively affect a company's rating.
+Торіс (1) Key Assumption Detail (2) Potential Impact on the Rating audited financial statements, third party actuarial reports, documents and assertions provided by management.
+The assumption is that the financial information provided is reliable and credible, although AMB does not undertake to verify the accuracy of this information. negligence or fraud, could negatively affect a company's rating.
 For example, inflated asset valuations or a faulty actuarial opinion of reserve adequacy could result in an incorrect assessment of the financial strength of a company.
+Interest rates Assumption is for normalized yield curve with no +/- changes of 300 basis points in a 12 month period.
+Deviation could result in rating changes especially for companies with large interest sensitive blocks of business.
+Spike in interest rates may cause significant disintermediation and large unrealized losses on fixed income portfolio.
+However, surrender charges on liabilities and intent to hold assets to maturity are mitigating factors.
+Prolonged low interest rates impact spreads and hedging costs and potentially impact Credit Ratings.
 Investment Impairments Investment impairments at or below the historical average.
 Significant downgrades in credit quality of fixed income portfolios, realized losses through impairments of invested assets increases required capital and reduces net income and capital/surplus.
 Rating Action may occur.
 Holding Company / Affiliates Assumes no sudden change in holding company leverage, coverage and/or liquidity.
 Additional assumptions include no change in credit facilities to obtain letters of credit from a commercial bank, through the placement of assets in trust.
 If rating includes a level of rating enhancement based on a degree of implicit and explicit support provided by the parent company and/or affiliate, the assumption is that the level of support will remain prospectively.
 Any sudden change in holding company leverage, coverage, and or liquidity could result in a rating change for both the holding company and its operating insurance subsidiaries.
 Any alteration in a parent (holding) company's ability to provide implicit and/or explicit parental support could alter Best's view of rating enhancement which could suddenly cause a rating downgrade.
 In addition, changes in enhancement provided to group-rated members, may have an impact on the rating(s).
 Best evaluates impact on capital via forecasted BCAR including planned dividends to Parent and by evaluating BCAR for the entire Enterprise based on tangible equity.
 The starting point for every rating is the stand-alone evaluation of the legal entity's balance sheet strength, operating performance and business profile.

-14. Information on the Representations, Warranties, and Enforcement Mechanisms as required by Paragraph (a)(1)(ii)(N) of Rule 17g-7 defined by section 3(a)(79) of the Securities Exchange Act of 1934, as amended.
-Furthermore, the disclosure applies to assetbacked securities that were initially rated on or after September 26, 2011.
+14. Information on the Representations, Warranties, and Enforcement Mechanisms as required by Paragraph (a)(1)(ii)(N) of Rule 17g-7

 The representations, warranties, and enforcement mechanisms available to investors which were disclosed in the prospectus, private placement memorandum, or other offering documents for the asset-backed security and that relate to an asset pool underlying the asset-backed security.
-This disclosure only applies to Rating Actions associated with asset-backed securities as
+This disclosure only applies to Rating Actions associated with asset-backed securities as defined by section 3(a)(79) of the Securities Exchange Act of 1934, as amended.
+Furthermore, the disclosure applies to asset-backed securities that were initially rated on or after September 26, 2011.